Marita Camacho Quirós | |

 Party: | PLN[1] |

-Marita del Carmen Camacho Quirós (born 10 March 1911) is a former First Lady of Costa Rica when her husband Francisco Orlich Bolmarcich was president from 1962–1966.
-She is the first person who was a First Lady to become a supercentenarian.
+Marita del Carmen Camacho Quirós (born 10 March 1911) is a former First Lady of Costa Rica and supercentenarian.
+She served as First Lady from 1962 to 1966 during the presidency of her husband, Francisco Orlich Bolmarcich.
 Camacho Quirós is the oldest living person in Costa Rica and the oldest former First Lady in the world.

-Camacho Quirós was born on 10 March (the same day as her future husband) 1911 in San Ramón, located within Alajuela Province.
+Camacho Quirós was born on 10 March 1911 in San Ramón, located within Alajuela Province.
 Her parents were Salustio Camacho and Zeneida Quirós, both farmers.
 She was their seventh daughter.[2]

 Camacho Quirós married the businessman and politician Francisco José Orlich Bolmarcich in the nearby city of Naranjo de Alajuela, on 16 April 1932.
 They had two sons, Francisco Orlich Camacho and Mauricio Orlich Camacho.[2]